 - To make the cheesecake layer you’ll need: Softened plain cream cheese, powdered sugar, heavy cream and vanilla extract.

-- You'll also need one baked Angel Food cake baked, cooled and cubed.
-You can make it using a box mix or purchase one at the grocery store bakery.
-You could also use a vanilla pound cake.
+- You’ll also need one baked angel food cake baked, cooled and cubed.
+You can make it from scratch, using a box angel food cake mix or purchase one at the grocery store bakery.
+You could also use my buttermilk pound cake recipe for the cake layer.

 - Kitchen tools you’ll need: A stand mixer or a hand mixer, measuring cups and spoons, a strawberry huller, sharp knife and cutting board, large trifle bowl, large bowl medium bowl, large spoon.